Interpretable Network Propagation with Application to Expanding the Repertoire of Human Proteins that Interact with SARS-CoV-2: Discussion

-We have noted that anumber of dehydrogenases appear among our top ranking proteins.
-This finding naturally promotes NADH as a promising drug target to treat \sarstwo infection.
-NADH is also associated with metabolic health and has been studied as an energy currency, suggesting a number of promising biological follow-ups.
-The Warburg effect mentioned earlier is targeted by a number of metabolic drugs, which offer new directions for viral treatments.
-We also note the classical connection between elevated inflammation and metabolic slowdown associated with both aging and viral infections~\cite{pmid24762450}.
-Thus, a combined immuno-metabolic combinatorial drug regimen might be worth considering for \covid patients to prevent severe outcomes.

-We have already begun to integrate our current techniques both with other omics data and with orthogonal methods to predict more biologically meaningful networks and processes impacted by the virus.
-In particular, single-cell RNAseq data offer many opportunities to examine cellular heterogeneity and context-specific interactions.
-In this context, we note complementary efforts to repurpose drugs for \sarstwo that are based on protein structures~\cite{ wu2020analysis}, observational studies of treatments being administered to patients~\cite{vaduganathan2020renin}, and shortest paths in protein networks~\cite{zhou2020network}.
+Our work also sets the stage for follow-up analyses on \sarstwo.
+Integrating new datasets of \sarstwo-human protein interactions~\citep{2020-biorxiv-samavarchi-tehrani-host-proximity-interactome,2020-biorxiv-li-guo-virus-host-interactome,2020-biorxiv-stukalov-multi-level-proteomics} and human proteins whose deletion inhibits viral replication \citep{2020-biorxiv-wei-alfajaro-genome-wide-crispr-screen,2020-cell-daniloski-host-factors-for-sars-cov-2} with other omics data using our methods and with orthogonal analysis techniques promises to predict more biologically meaningful networks and processes impacted by the virus.
+In particular, single-cell RNA-seq data offer many opportunities to examine cellular heterogeneity and context-specific interactions.

-In summary, this paper provides a significant new resource for drug repurposing and development to the \covid community.
-The relatively quick turn-around of this project and the host-virus protein interaction resource on which we have built~\cite{2020-nature-gordon-krogan-sars-cov-2-human-ppis}, demonstrates that biological network science and network propagation~\cite{cowen-sharan-network-propagation-amplifier-2017} have achieved significant maturity, as further evidenced by their strong presence in cancer and chronic diseases.
-These efficient computational methods and rapidly generated data have allowed us to develop high accuracy predictions of proteins involved in specific functional activities as an expeditious response to this global pandemic.